VindicatedArtistry/VindicatedArtistry/README.md

 - 💞️ I’m looking to collaborate on ... everything
 - 📫 How to reach me ... vindicatedartistryetx@gmail.com
 - 😄 Pronouns: ... all of thems
 - ⚡ Fun fact: ...
-I am learning how to write python, learning how to build a local server, and trying to develop a chatbot to install on my phone to communicate with the AIs on my server to help me build better faster cars
+I am learning how to write python, learning how to build a local server, and trying to develop a chatbot to install on my phone to communicate with the AIs on my server to help me build better faster cars at the age of 42 :)

 <!---
 VindicatedArtistry/VindicatedArtistry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.